SteveJustin1963/tec-MINT/MINT2 Manual.md

 - It is now ready to accept commands from the keyboard which can be entered followed by followed by a CRLF (enter key)
 - after CRLF a new prompt will appear. when you upload code into terminal with a text transfer method, at the end of each function the `>` should be echoed back
 - lines cannot exceed 256 bytes in length with the current internal buffer setting
-- MINT is a byte-code interpreter - this means that all of its instructions are 1 byte long.
+- MINT is a byte-code interpreter - this means that all of its instructions are 1 byte long, well almost
 - However, the choice of instruction uses printable ASCII characters, as a human readable alternative to assembly language.
 - Variables are a to z lowercase and only as single character followed by a space